 The Ladykillers by Graham Linehan.
 To be directed by Brian Beresford.
 Based on the famous film this criminally madcap caper is about a bunch of misfits posing as an amateur chamber orchestra, but actually planning a bank heist.
 Perfect silly season fare for all!
 December 7 to 16.

 On 21 October the Globe will be commemorating its 50th anniversary connection with James K. Baxter with play readings and poetry.
-There will be a Winter Sunday Series of three rehearsed readings of short plays.
 The Globe will also be hosting the NZ Theatre Federation PlayFest in August.